 How do you keep that connection or awareness of that practice?

-These small examples about bubble wrap.
+These small examples, like about the bubble wrap.
 I think I’ll remember it forever.

 The reason why you remember it for the rest of your life is because it’s true.
-And you agree with what, what’s wrong with yourself, and then someone gave you a solution.
+And you agree with what’s wrong with yourself, and then someone gives you a solution.
 So you’re like, “Oh, my God, that’s really helpful.”
 So there’s no way I’ll forget that.

-When he told you like, Oh, you better use like both sides of the paper…
+When he told you, Oh, you better use both sides of the paper…

 Can you tell us about mineral paints?